-As the on-call traffic engineering firm for the City of Waukee, Snyder & Associates has moved the community further along the Smart City path with new technology that provides a new way of observing traffic, according to Mr. Willham.
+As the on-call traffic engineering firm for the City of Waukee, Snyder & Associates has moved the community further along the Smart City path with new technology that provides a new way of observing traffic, according to Mr. Perington.
 “After years of making physical changes to the Highway 6 corridor to account for the rapid growth in the area, the recent addition of a city-wide observation camera system takes advantage of digital capabilities.
-The observation cameras allow the traffic engineers at Snyder & Associates to remotely view the corridor areas in real-time.”
+The observation cameras allow the traffic engineers at Snyder & Associates to view the corridor areas remotely in real-time.”

 DSM MPO Smart City Approach to Transportation Planning

 Another prime example of Smart City planning in action is the Smart City Roundtable.
 A couple of years ago, the Des Moines Area MPO and Capital Crossroads joined forces to create the roundtable.
 Capital Crossroads is a consortium of community organizations in central Iowa that already uses a regional approach to build awareness around community planning.
 The goal of the Smart City Roundtable is to explore how technology can be used to enhance urban systems and, ultimately, address community challenges.